manbearwiz/smartlifter.github.io/privacy-policy.md

 Smart Lifter is committed to protecting your privacy.
 This Privacy Policy describes our policies and procedures regarding the collection, use, and disclosure of your information when you use the Smart Lifter application.

+This Privacy Policy has been created with the help of the [Free Privacy Policy Generator](https://www.freeprivacypolicy.com/free-privacy-policy-generator/).

 # Collecting and Using Your Personal Data

 ## Types of Data Collected